LaunchCodeEducation/web-fundamentals/schedule/class3/README.md

 $ git checkout master
 ```

-Now, let's make sure we have the most up-to-date version of the code from the main repository:
+Now, let's make sure we have the most up-to-date version of the code from the remote repository:
 ```
 $ git pull origin master
 ```